Venue & General Information

 All demonstrations must be carried out in accordance with the Health and Safety at Work Etc, Act 1974 and the COSHH Regulations (Control of Substances Hazardous to Health).
 A Risk Assessment must be completed and available on-site.
 Failure to produce a risk assessment may result in the demonstration being temporarily suspended whilst the safety of the demonstration is ensured.

 The Health and Safety at Work Act 1974 requires that "any equipment being operated or demonstrated shall be inherently safe and not create a hazard to the demonstrator".
+This includes simulators, airplane seats, virtual experiences etc. If you are planning any of these activities on your stand then you must have completed a suitable and sufficient Risk Assessment and have this available to show the OI health & safety team on site.
 For further advice and more detailed guidance please contact our Operations Team.

 Demonstrations/noise